 To be honest, this wasn’t something I was expecting to see in a site builder, especially one that offers a free account.
 It’s not something that will make or break a deal, but it just goes to show how much thought Wix has put into the site building process and the needs of their customers.

 Again, this falls under the same category of tools as the above quote generator.
 A logo, simple as it may be, is something that practically every website would need.
 So why not just build a simple one and complete a suite of website extras?

 A big bravo to Wix for the inclusion of these two tools.
 Seriously.

-Another item that falls under the business category, Wix allows those sites carrying on ecommerce activities to access a few payment methods.
+Another item that falls under the business category, Wix allows those sites carrying on eCommerce activities to access a few payment methods.
 The main options are a little limited – you can use PayPal or some other form of manual payment such as cash (something like an ATM bank-in) or cheque.

 This is only the default, however.
 Should you need more options, you can leverage on some of the apps on the Wix market.
-For example, one of their apps for Online Payments lets you accept credit card payments as well, complete with payment reminds and invoicing.
+For example, one of their apps for Online Payments lets you accept credit card payments as well, complete with payment reminders and invoicing.

 Tasks and Reminders

-As you build your website, leverage on Wixs’ tasks and reminders tool so that you’ll always be aware of what else you need to do to complete your site.
+As you build your website, leverage Wixs’ tasks and reminders tool so that you’ll always be aware of what else you need to do to complete your site.
 In fact, I found this helpful even after the fact, since I administer quite a few websites.